Nullarbor Plain: Geology and geography

 One theory is that the whole area was uplifted by crustal movements in the Miocene, and since then, erosion by wind and rain has reduced its thickness.
 The plain has most likely never had any major defining topographic features, resulting in the extremely flat terrain across the plain today.

+According to Curtin University research published in 2023, "Nullarbor drastically shifted to dry conditions between 2.4 and 2.7 million years ago".

 In areas, the southern ocean blows through many caves, resulting in blowholes up to several hundred metres from the coast.
 The Murrawijinie Cave in South Australia is open to the public, but most of the Nullarbor Caves on the Western Australian side can only be visited and viewed with a permit from the Department of Parks and Wildlife.

 The Nullarbor is known for extensive meteorite deposits, which are extremely well preserved in the arid climate.
 In particular, many meteorites have been discovered around Mundrabilla, some up to several tonnes in weight.

 According to the USDA soil taxonomy system, the Nullarbor's soils are classified as mainly consisting of aridisols.